 Another good thing about corporations is that they keep on existing even if the people in charge, like the Board of Directors, executives, and managers, pass away.
 The corporation’s existence only ends when the Board of Directors and the top executives choose to close it.
 So, if important people unexpectedly die or get sick, there’s no need to worry.
 Someone else will step in to take their roles.
 This also helps the managers make long-term plans and do a better job.

 Easy Transfer of Ownership

 Ownership in a corporation is typically easy to transfer.
 In the case of a public company, the shares (instruments of ownership) are freely transferrable.
-In the case of a private company however, it is comparatively difficult to transfer shares as there are some restrictions.
+However, in the case of a private company, it is comparatively difficult to transfer shares as there are some restrictions.